bitnami/tensorflow/README.md

 ## Launch Deployment

 This will create a deployment of Pods that will serve the model.
-The inception model will be loaded from the _seed_ PVC using an init container.
+Get the pod IP address before testing it The inception model will be loaded from the _seed_ PVC using an init container.

 ```